tagazok/my-workshops/static-web-apps/tutorial.md

 Azure functions live in an Azure Functions App.
 When you create your app, a function will be created.
 You can then add several functions it.
 So, let's create our Functions App and a Function to retrieve our task list.

-* In VSCode, open the Command panel and search for `Azure Functions: Create Function App in Azure`.
+* In VSCode, open the Command panel and search for `Azure Functions: Create new project`.
 * Select the `api` folder.
 This is where our Function App will be created.
 * Choose `JavaScript` as this is the langage we are going to use to write our Function.